hsjoberg/dunder-lsp/README.md

 Dunder require lnd as the Lightning backend right now, though the plan is to make the service implementation independent.

-Dunder expects lnd dir to be in `<home>/.lnd`.

 The `master` branch always expects the latest version of lnd.
+Lnd compiled with routerrpc is required.

 1. Run lnd, wallet must be unlocked for Dunder to operate correctly
 2. `git clone https://github.com/hsjoberg/dunder-lsp && cd dunder-lsp`